 Burned and robbed by the Vikings, the cathedral was rebuilt around 1130, thanks to the efforts of King of Gwynedd, Gruffudd ap Cynan and the bishop of St Davids.
 In 1211, the cathedral suffered once more, this time during the invasion of Gwynedd by King John’s troops.
 During the reconstruction, initiated around 1220 by prince Llywelyn Fawr (Llywelyn the Great), significant transformations were made and, at the same time, the cathedral was enlarged.
-The next destruction was brought by Edward I’s invasion of Gwynedd in 1282, after which, during renovation, the arms of the transept were rebuilt.
-Work on the nave lasted until the late 14th century.
-A thorough reconstruction of the cathedral was carried out at the beginning of the 16th century by Bishop Skevington.
-Until 1532, the western tower was erected and the nave was rebuilt.
-The completed church then served the Welsh-speaking inhabitants of Bangor.
+The next destruction was brought by Edward I’s invasion of Gwynedd in 1282, after which, during the renovation under bishop Anian I, the transept was rebuilt.
+Work on the nave lasted until the late 14th century, interrupted by the fire of the tower in 1309.
+In 1386, Bishop Swaffham issued a petition describing that half of the church was still incomplete.

+Around the middle of the 16th century, Bishop Bulkeley, the first to reside in Bangor for a long time, restored the roofs of the cathedral, and with his successor William Glynne, he left numerous books that were the nucleus of the cathedral library.
+At the turn of the 16th and 17th centuries, bishops Vaughan and Rowland covered the transept and the nave with carved ceilings, although their successor, Lewis Bayly, had to ask in 1630 for help in repairing windows and roofs.
+In the following years, new furnishings in the cathedral were funded, especially in the chancel and choir, and at the beginning of the 18th century, the chapter house with the sacristy was rebuilt.
 The great church restoration program was carried out by George Gilbert Scott in 1868–1870, and continued by his son, Jan Oldrid Scott in 1879–1880.
 It was planned at that time to build a tall central tower with a spire, but due to weak walls, cracks appearing and lack of funds, it was left as a low, unfinished structure.
 It was not until 1966–1967 that the tower was completed and a pyramidal top was placed on it.

 Salter M., Abbeys, priories and cathedrals od Wales, Malvern 2012.